gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 UniversalBridgeProxy deployed to: 0x4858Db7F085418301A010c880B98374d83533fa2
 ```

 Save the address of each contract.
-You will be needing them in step 6.
+You will be needing them in [step 6].
 Remember to exit the
 `CCNext-smart-contracts` repository:

 ```bash